Everything You Need to Know About Singapore’s 2024 Tax Rebates and Reliefs

 • Must be Singapore tax residents who are married, divorced, or widowed in the relevant year.

-3. Course Fees Relief
+Course Fees Relief

 You can apply for deductions on expenses incurred on approved courses.
 Eligible individuals must have attended courses, seminars, or conferences for the purpose of gaining academic, professional, or vocational qualifications.
+You can claim actual course fees incurred, subject to a maximum of $5,500 per year regardless of the number of courses, seminars or conferences you have attended.

 Qualifying Criteria: